-2.3.1 Stage 1: Appropriate Assessment Screening
+1.3.1 Stage 1: Appropriate Assessment Screening

 Stage 1 AA Screening is the process that addresses and records the reasoning and conclusions in relation to whether a plan or project, alone or in combination with other plans and projects, is likely to have significant effects on a Natura 2000 site in view of the site's COs.
 If the effects, on the basis of objective information, are deemed to be significant, potentially significant, or uncertain, or if the screening process becomes overly complicated, then the process must proceed to Stage 2 Appropriate Assessment.
 Screening should be undertaken without the inclusion of mitigation.
-The greatest level of evidence and justification will be needed in circumstances when the process ends at screening stage on grounds of no effect.
+The triggers for appropriate assessment screening are based on a 'likelihood' (read as 'possibility') of a potential significant effect occurring and not on certainty.
+This test is based on the precautionary principle.
+The greatest level of evidence and justification will be needed in circumstances when the process ends at screening stage on grounds of no effect..

-2.3.2 Stage 2: Appropriate Assessment
+1.3.2 Stage 2: Appropriate Assessment

-This stage considers whether the plan or project, alone or in combination with other projects or plans, will have adverse effects on the integrity of a Natura 2000 site, and includes any mitigation measures necessary to avoid, reduce or offset negative effects.
+This stage considers whether the plan or project, alone or in combination with other projects or plans, will adversely affect the integrity of a Natura 2000 site, and includes any mitigation measures necessary to avoid, reduce or offset negative effects.
 This stage requires a targeted scientific examination of the plan or project and the relevant Natura 2000 sites, to identify and characterise any possible implications for the site in view of the site's QIs and COs, taking account of in combination effects.

-The sensitivity of identified QIs in relation to the proposed activities is assessed and the significance of any identified adverse effects is then determined.
-If adverse effects are determined to be likely, then their scale, magnitude, intensity, and duration are considered in light of the COs and relevant guidance documents.
-If the assessment is negative, then recommendations on mitigation measures or on licensing decisions will be made.
+The sensitivity of identified QIs in relation to the proposed activities is assessed and the significance of any identified adverse effects is the then determined.
+If significant effects are determined to be likely, then their scale, magnitude, intensity, and duration are considered in light of the COs and relevant guidance documents.
+If the assessment is negative and adverse effects on the integrity of the Natura Site cannot be dismissed, then recommendations on mitigation measures or on licensing decisions will be made.

-2.4 Structure of AA Report
+1.4 Structure of Report

-This screening report provides:
+This report provides:

 - 1. Introduction an outline of the legislative context and the processes. - 2.
-Appropriate Assessment Screening providing details of the AA screening undertaken. - 3.
-Conclusion a summary of the findings from the screening process.
+Proposed project Background providing details of the activity proposed. - 3.
+Summary of Stage I Appropriate Assessment (Screening) - 4.
+Stage II Appropriate Assessment (Natura Impact Statement) details the assessment of impacts on relevant Natura sites. - 5.
+Conclusions summary of the findings of the screening and assessment process.

-2.5 Data sources
+1.5 Data sources

-This process and report relies on data and information from a broad range of diverse sources.
+This process and report rely on data and information from a broad and diverse range of sources.
 Some of the key sources of information that are generally viewed, consulted and/or utilised to inform the screening and AA processes are listed below.
 Others are consulted as required, and significant sources are cited in the reports.